 Arriving at your new home

-After the removals company has brought in all your boxes you might be tempted to breathe a sigh of relief before starting the long process of unpacking.
+After the moving company has brought in all your boxes you might be tempted to breathe a sigh of relief before starting the long process of unpacking.

 This process should be easier if you packed with the layout of the new house in mind.
 Unpacking should be just as tactical as packing.
 The process will almost definitely take a lot out of you, so don’t try and take everything on at once.
 Unpack your children’s toys first so they can play happily as you get to work.